stevenplatt/homelab/README.md

 ## Configuring an Nginx Ingress Controller

-Inatalling an ingress controller must be done to allow deployed services to be reachable from outside the kubernetes cluster (see topology image above).
+Installing an ingress controller must be done to allow deployed services to be reachable from outside the kubernetes cluster (see topology image above).

 An additional command is also required to resolve an error relating to webhook timeouts when creating a Kubernetes Ingress (step 4) ([source](https://stackoverflow.com/questions/61616203/nginx-ingress-controller-failed-calling-webhook)).